MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/coe-microsoft-bi-transformation.md

 ### Flexibility at the edge

 At the edge of the core, our analysts in the Finance, Sales, and Marketing teams became more flexible and agile.
 They now benefit from the ability to analyze data more quickly.
-More formally, this scenario is described as _managed self-service BI_.
+More formally, this scenario is described as _managed self-service BI (SSBI)_.
 We now understand that managed SSBI is about _mutual benefit_ for IT and analysts.
 Importantly, we experienced optimizations by driving standardization, knowledge, and the reuse of our data and BI solutions.
 And, as a company, we derived more value synergistically as we found the right balance between centralized BI and managed SSBI.

 ### Our solution

-**Starlight** is the name given to our data unification and analytics platform, which supports Finance, Sales, Marketing, and Engineering.
+**Starlight** is the name we give to our internal data unification and analytics platform, which supports finance, sales, marketing, and engineering.
 Its mission is to deliver a robust, shared, and scalable data platform.
 The platform was built entirely by Finance, and continues in operation today using the latest Microsoft products.

 The **KPI Lake** isn't an Azure Data Lake.
 Rather, it's a Starlight-powered tabular model hosted in Azure IaaS using Microsoft SQL Server Analysis Services.
 The tabular model delivers data sourced from over 100 internal sources, and defines numerous hierarchies and KPIs.
 Its mission is to enable business performance reporting and analysis teams across Finance, Marketing, and Sales.
 It does so to obtain timely, accurate, and well performing insights through unified models from relevant sources.